ut-issl/s2e-documents/Specifications/Dynamics/Spec_RelativeOrbit.md

 1. `CalculateSystemMatrix`

    1. overview
-        + The `CalculateSystemMatrix` function used only inside the `RelativeOrbit` class.
+        + The `CalculateSystemMatrix` function is used only inside the `RelativeOrbit` class.
 This function calls the system matrix calculation function according to `relative_dynamics_model_type`.

    2. inputs and outputs
         + input